exyi/pg2parquet/README.md

           - plain:                 Postgres arrays are simply stored as Parquet LIST
           - dimensions:            Postgres arrays are stored as struct of { data: List[T], dims: List[int] }
           - dimensions+lowerbound: Postgres arrays are stored as struct of { data: List[T], dims: List[int], lower_bound: List[int] }

+      --float16-handling <FLOAT16_HANDLING>
+          [default: float32]

+          Possible values:
+          - float32: Serialize float16 values as float32 for better compatibility.
+Usually, compression will handle this and it won't take significantly more space
+          - float16: Use Float16 parquet logical type.
+Currently, compatibility with other tools is limited and the implementation in pg2parquet has performance issues, but might offer a size reduction
 ```